dayeon3117/Fake-Job-Detector/README.md

 # Fake-Job-Detector

 Fake job listings are becoming more common and can lead to serious problems like identity theft or money loss.
-Job platforms like LinkedIn and Indeed use their own tools to catch scams, but these tools are not public.
+Job platforms like LinkedIn and Indeed use their own tools to catch scams, but these tools are not available to public.

 This project creates a public tool that lets anyone check if a job post seems suspicious.
 It uses different models to make predictions and runs through a simple web app that anyone can use.